mwalbers1/DEND-Capstone-Project/Data Pipelines.md

 ## gapminder_dag
 ![](images/gapminder_dag.png)

-The data from the gapminder staging tables is combined to form a single fact table called `global.world_countries` with a surrogate key called country id.
+The data from the gapminder staging tables is combined to form a single fact table called `global.world_demographics` with a surrogate key called country id.
 The country_id field is a reference column (foreign key) in the fact tables.

 ## covid19_dag
 ![](images/covid19_dag.png)